zackcornelius/hubitat-ikea/knockturn-alley-driver/README.md

 ### A02 - Scourgify
 <img src="img/Scourgify.webp" height="200px"/>

-The `Scourgify` spell will cleanup the data mess we got after casting the `Legilimens` spell.
+`Scourgify` spell cleans up the data mess we got after casting the `Legilimens` spell.
 When cast, it will:
 1. Read data gathered using the `Legilimens` spell.
 You need to first cast the `Legilimens`, otherwise nothing will happen.
 2. Use the raw data to create a friendly attributes report.